isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``config-backend-pull`` Command:
 ------------------------------------

-The ``config-backend-pull`` command triggers the polling of configuration backends (which must be configured for this command to have an effect), explained in :ref:`dhcp4-cb-json`.
+The :isccmd:`config-backend-pull` command triggers the polling of configuration backends (which must be configured for this command to have an effect), explained in :ref:`dhcp4-cb-json`.